Birth Flower for January

-Snowdrops typically bloom during winter and early spring, symbolising hope and rebirth.
-This stems from the story in the Garden of Eden, where God sent snow after casting Eve from the Garden.
+Snowdrops are elegant white flowers that typically bloom during winter and early spring.
+They symbolise hope and rebirth.
+This meaning comes from the biblical story of the Garden of Eden, where God sends down snow after casting Eve away from the garden.

-As the Earth was cold and bare, an angel breathed upon a snowflake, creating a snowdrop flower.
-As these snowdrops only bloom in white, they also symbolise purity — like other white flowers.
-Their petals are oblong and bent on the stem, giving off a mild scent.
+Since the earth was cold and bare, an angel breathed on a snowflake and created a beautiful; snowdrop flower.
+As these snowdrops bloom in pure white, they also represent purity.
+Their delicate petals are long, thin, and bent slightly like a droplet.

 Carnation - Birth Flower January

-The other birthflower of January is the carnation.
-Carnations are typically found in the Mediterranean area and give off a “spicy” fragrance.
+The other birth flower of January is the carnation.
+Carnations are typically found in the Mediterranean and are known to have a “spicy” fragrance.

 Birth Flower of January Gift Ideas

-Birth flowers can make for a special gift for a loved one, especially if they are fond of flowers.
-If you are searching for a January gift for a loved one, why not delight them with a birth flower necklace?
+Birth flowers make for a meaningful gift for a loved one.
+If you are searching for a gift for a loved one born in January, make their day with a birth flower necklace!

-Our Birthflower and Birthstone Jewellery Collection consists of 12 different flower necklaces all paired with their matching birthstone.
-Each petal pendant has been made using an actual flower, before being cast in silver.
-January’s birth flower necklace features a snowdrop petal pendant, complete with lovely touchable textures.
+Our Birth Flower and Birthstone Jewellery Collection consists of 12 different flower necklaces all paired with their matching birthstone.
+Each petal pendant has been made using an actual flower, that is then cast in silver.
+January’s birth flower necklace features a textured snowdrop petal pendant, paired with a garnet birthstone charm- January's birthstone.

 Birth Flower Chart - Birth Flower by Month